TEACHING PHILOSOPHY OUTLINE

 HISTORICAL PERSPECTIVES: THE ART OF LISTENING

 In order to improve one’s ability to listen, one must first want to!
 Many Musicians--especially the most inept in this regard--tend to deny problem(s) exist.
-One should ALWAYS practice one’s deficiencies--though only the REALLY good ones do!
+One should ALWAYS practice one’s deficiencies--though only the REALLY good musicians do!
 However, effective listening begins by dealing with the Master Musicians who have--or are--setting the standards for excellence and innovation.
 If one wants to comprehend Traditional Jazz (“New Orleans / Dixieland”), it is essential to investigate the Music of Louis Armstrong; in understanding Classic Jazz (“Swing / Be-Bop”), it is essential to investigate Lester Young, Thelonious Monk and Charlie Parker; in grasping Modern Jazz (“Post Bop / Contemporary”), it is necessary to check-out Miles Davis and John Coltrane; in approaching the Avant-Garde, one must pursue the Music of Ornette Coleman and Cecil Taylor; and in learning Jazz circumventing all these eras, one must absorb the Music of Duke Ellington.
 All these Musicians were directly involved in the evolution of Jazz Music.
 As a starting-point, the Music of these Masters must be thoroughly absorbed--Conceptually, Intellectually, Structurally, Stylistically, and Aurally.
 Naturally, the many Musicians who played with them and contributed to their legacies (Earl Hines, Bud Powell, Max Roach, Dizzy Gillespie, Jimmy Blanton, Johnny Hodges, Bill Evans, Herbie Hancock, Tony Williams, Wayne Shorter, McCoy Tyner, Elvin Jones, etc.) must also be examined.
 The reward is “speaking” The Language of Music.

 Jazz Music is a “Life Process” that requires years of study, practice, analysis, and most importantly--Love!
 Because if you do not Love the Music, you will not devote the necessary amount of time developing your own Sound within the Music.
+As Mozart once proclaimed: "Neither a lofty degree of intelligence nor imagination, nor both together go to the making of Music.
+LOVE, LOVE, LOVE!
+That is the soul of Music".

 JAZZ: You either LOVE it or LEAVE it!